Passion & Skills .Vs. Experience & Skills: You decide

 Guest Blogger, Grant Reilly: “Grant is a Chartered Marketer and communications professional with a passion for branding and creating engaging content that adds value to the customer experience and has a positive impact on society.
 He also has 15 years’ leadership and management experience of high performing communications teams within the Sport, Charity, Public Sector, Higher Education and Recruitment sectors.”

-When creating high performing communications teams is it better to choose team members based on their skill set and passion for a job, project or company, or on their skill set and years of experience in a similar role?
+When strategic workforce planning and creating high performing communications teams is it better to choose team members based on their skill set and passion for a job, project or company, or on their skill set and years of experience in a similar role?

 In my opinion, it comes down to how risk averse you are as a Marketing Manager or Lead.

 It’s not necessarily that candidates don’t have experience full stop; I hear the same constant comments coming from very skilled marketing communications professionals applying for roles or promoted positions when they get rejected, “I didn’t have the experience that other candidates had”.
 This raises the age-old chicken and egg question – how do you get experience when no-one is willing to give you the experience?

 This issue is compounded by the sheer number of people applying for roles that do not have the passion, skills or experience to fulfil them.
 It’s their applications that create more noise, disrupt the marketplace and stop recruiters from being able to identify top talent.